 Default Payment Terms

 The Due Date field for Invoices is automatically calculated for invoices based on what is set as the default under Settings>Invoices in Payment Terms.
-The Payment Terms defined within the customer profiles do not calculate due dates.
-They are only displayed on the paperwork.
-Use the edit invoice method to manually override an invoice due date if it needs to be different than the Payment Terms defined under Settings>Invoices for a particular invoice.
+The Payment Terms defined within the customer profiles calculate due dates for the Invoice PDFs and are displayed on the paperwork.
+Edit your invoice to modify an invoice due date or Payment Term as needed.

 Specify which Warehouse you want to use for primary product distribution for this customer.